Ritu786/MB-210-Dynamics365forSales/Instructions/Labs/LAB[MB-210]_M02Lab01_Manage_Customers.md

 In this task, you will create three leads, one without company information and two with company information.

-1. Click on your environment URL and select **Dynamics 365 Sales Hub** application.
+1. Select the created environment and click on your environment URL and then select **Sales Hub** application.

 2. Navigate to the left menu and explore the options available.